willy836/Reserve-table/README.md

 # 📖 [Restaurant Table Reservation] <a name="about-project"></a>

 **[Restaurant Table Reservation]** is an app that allows user to register, add a table, reserve a table and delete the table or the reservation.
-The backend is built using Ruby On Rails and communicates with the frontend of the app to provide a seamless user experience.
+The backend is built using Node.js and communicates with the frontend of the app to provide a seamless user experience.

 ## 🛠 Built With <a name="built-with"></a>